 The Lord has set aside each one of us for a distinctive position, a particular job to be done.
-Each of us has been given different assignments according to the will of the Father, separate paths and journeys.
-Different terrain and levels of difficulty that requires diverse talents, gifts, and skills to accomplish the unique tasks given to each of us.
+Each of us has been given different assignments according to the will of the Father, separate paths, and journeys.
+Different terrain and levels of difficulty require diverse talents, gifts, and skills to accomplish the unique tasks given to each one of us.

 For as in one body we have many members, and the members do not all have the same function, so we, though many, are one body in Christ, and individually members one of another.
 Having gifts that differ according to the grace given to us, let us use them: Romans 12:4-6

-You may be required to merely live a godly and upright life, speaking the truth in love right where you are, in homes, jobs, on the street, and places of business.
+You may be required to merely live a godly and upright life, speaking the truth in love right where you are.
+In your home, job, on the street, or place of business.
 In this way, you may be an example and a witness of Jesus Christ to those around you.
-Living godly and upright lives as representatives of the Lord.
+Living godly and upright lives as a representative of the Lord.

-Others are called to an active ministry working in churches or away to foreign countries to share the gospel of Jesus Christ, feed the poor, clothing the destitute, or helping others in whatever manner God has placed on their hearts.
+Others are called to an active ministry working in churches or away to foreign countries to share the gospel of Jesus Christ, feed the poor, clothe the destitute, or help others in whatever manner God has placed on their hearts.

 For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, Titus 2:11-13

 Those who have been given a higher call will have to suffer greatly to fulfill the task the Lord has given.
-They will have to suffer and give up everything, endure soul-crushing pressures, constant abuse, and extremely demanding circumstances just as the Apostle Paul was destined to suffer and endure.
-Many will not understand or comprehend just to the degree of their sacrifice.
+They will have to suffer and give up everything.
+They may have to endure soul-crushing pressures, constant abuse, and extremely dangerous and demanding circumstances.

 But the Lord said to him, “Go, for he is a chosen instrument of mine to carry my name before the Gentiles and kings and the children of Israel.
 For I will show him how much he must suffer for the sake of my name.”
 Acts 9:15-16

-But one thing is the same for all of us, even though some have been called to suffer greater or have been given a more difficult or greater task, the Holy Spirit is your guide.
-He is your compass to know where, how, and what the Lord wants you to do.
+But one thing is the same for all of us, even though some have been called to suffer greater or have been given a more difficult or greater task.
+The Holy Spirit is our guide and will be with each one of us.
+He is like a compass that shows you what is true north.
+So you may know where, how, and what the Lord wants you to go.

 He is the light that will shine for you and point out the path you need to go.
 He is your guide and direction.
-He is your strength that will enable you to climb to great heights to make it to the top of the mountain.
+He is your strength that will enable you to climb to great heights, so that you may make it to the top of the mountain He chooses.
 You must depend on Him to climb and fulfill your mission.
 No one else can show you the way, no one else can keep you on the right path, and get you safely to the end of the race.